GoogleCloudPlatform/dataflow-opinion-analysis/README.md

 Do this step before creating the BigQuery dataset and before running your demo Dataflow jobs every time you open a new shell.

+* Check what configurations are currently available on your machine

+ `gcloud config configurations list`

 * Activate the gcloud configuration for the project where your BigQuery dataset and your Dataflow jobs are or should be located

 ```